techsy730/CipesAtHome/README.md

   **Warning**: You _must_ `make clean` before doing this or else `make` won't recognize anything really changed and thus not rebuild using the profile.

+There are also options to enable profiling profiling (as in for memory tracking and CPU time tracking) options, see the `Makefile` for more details.

 <a name=profile_guided_optimizaton></a>